Margin of Error: Technical Details

 Interior tracts only

-The MOE propagates via quadrature — the square root of the sum of squared component MOEs:
+When calculating the MOE for an estimate composed of multiple tracts, we take the square root of the sum of squared component MOEs:

 \[\text{MOE}_\text{district} = \sqrt{\sum_i \text{MOE}_i^2}\]